 Inside King Charles's Coronation: When is it and what happens?

-King Charles is set to be crowned alongside the Queen Consort at a lavish ceremony in Westminster Abbey later this year.
+King Charles is set to be crowned alongside the Queen at a lavish ceremony in Westminster Abbey on Saturday.

 The investiture will form part of a long weekend filled with celebrations for the new monarch, ranging from street parties to concerts.